Gensh/lilliput/README.md

 It was a common meme back in the heyday of Second Edition to suggest Infernals just abandon Creation to its problems and forge new worlds.
 While sometimes fun, that's just [VEHK's plan](https://en.uesp.net/wiki/Morrowind:The_36_Lessons_of_Vivec) – and VEHK is a coward.
 Given that Infernals are true Primordial Exalted, it's a more interesting story for them to restore the world in place of the Yozis.
 It's of course up to the PCs as to whether they're restoring it for good reasons or just to exploit again.

 Like the titans before them, the Lilliputians are a family who don't necessarily like one another but have the same goals.
 Rather than tearing things down senselessly like Infernals, they're digging into the earth and regrowing society on their own backs.
 They're land gods, sustaining their provinces unnaturally and transforming their people into something more than mortal.
 If the gods won't sustain Creation, then it is up to the humans who live there.

+## The state of the splat

+Don't take the caste mechanics for Gospel.
+I started by directly copying from the Infernal castes and adapting to be more like the Solar or Abyssal ones where appropriate.
+Then I got tired of all the anima effects being boring and just started adding whatever I felt like.
+Some of them are clearly broken.
+They exist in their current state mostly to indicate direction.
+I need to sit down and do proper play simulations.
+I'll probably read others' campaign logs since my group is not ready to go yet.

+The charms doc is of course mostly a placeholder.
+Since I intend on having a lot of effects occur on a logicstical scale, I have to really think about what that means.
+How will charms interact with Ventures and Battle Groups?

+Also, I will continue to never capitalize "charms."
+Too many proper nouns makes a lot of passages hard to read in Exalted.